d3/d3-time-format/README.md

 <a name="isoFormat" href="#isoFormat">#</a> <b>isoFormat</b>

-The full [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) UTC time [*format* function](#_format) for the default locale.
+The full [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) UTC time [*format* function](#_format).
 Where available, this method will use [Date.toISOString](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Date/toISOString) to format and the [Date constructor](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Date) to parse strings.
 If you depend on strict validation of the input format according to ISO 8601, you should construct a [UTC format](#utcFormat):

 ```js
 var isoFormat = utcFormat("%Y-%m-%dT%H:%M:%S.%LZ");